Men headed for divorce fear one thing more than losing half of what they’ve worked hard for: losing their kids.

 As a father, you have a right to see your child if a visitation order is in place and you have a right to pursue custody if you’re headed for divorce.
 If you’re still unsure of your situation, your lawyer can help you better understand your custody rights and how to protect them.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in men’s rights during a divorce.
+The Micklin Law Group, LLC is a New Jersey law firm focusing on men’s rights during a divorce.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working with Men going through divorces in New Jersey.
+Brad has experience working with Men going through divorces in New Jersey.
 You can read more on this topic by visiting our divorce blog.
 To set up a consultation, call 973-562-0100.